Associated Alcohols & Breweries (AABL) Q1 FY26: How This Stock Uncorked 34% Profit Growth Amidst Market Turmoil

 Comparing to the immediate previous quarter (Q4 FY25), AABL also showcased sequential growth, with Net Revenue from Operations up 10% Quarter-on-Quarter (QoQ), EBITDA up 5%, and PAT increasing by 6%.
 This indicates sustained operational momentum.

 The primary driver behind this significant margin uplift was the softening of raw material prices, particularly rice, which corrected from ₹25,500/MT in Q4 FY25 to ₹23,500/MT in Q1 FY26.
 This cost efficiency translated directly into fatter gross margins, a welcome relief in a sector often susceptible to commodity price volatility.
+Management also cited reduced packaging costs and operational efficiencies from full utilization of their turbine leading to lower power costs as contributing factors.

 A Deeper Dive into Sales Segments: Mixed Bag, Clear Strategy